trxdave/kleandetailing/README.md

 * It helps users improve the quality and correctness of their written communication by identifying grammatical errors, spelling mistakes, punctuation issues, and style inconsistencies in their text.
 [Grammarly](https://www.grammarly.com/)
 * GitHub is a software hosting platform that enables users to store their projects in a remote location.
 This allows for easy access and collaboration on the project from different locations.
 [GitHub](https://www.github.com/)
 * GitPod as developer hosting platform.
 [GitPod](https://www.gitpod.com)
+* Balsamiq was used to create the wireframes during the design phase of the project.
+[Balsmiq](https://balsamiq.com/)
+* Responsive Design Checker was used in the testing process to check responsiveness on various devices.
+[Responsive Design Checker](https://www.responsivedesignchecker.com/checker.php?url=https%3A%2F%2Ftrxdave.github.io%2Fkleandetailing%2F&width=1400&height=700)
+* Am I Responsive was used to see responsive design throughout the process and to generate mockup imagery to be used.
+[Am I Responsive?](https://ui.dev/amiresponsive?url=https://trxdave.github.io/kleandetailing/)
+* Chrome DevTools was used during development process for code review and to test responsiveness.
+[Chrome DevTools](https://developer.chrome.com/docs/devtools/)
+* W3C Markup Validator was used to validate the HTML code.
+[W3C Markup Validator](https://validator.w3.org/)
+* W3C CSS Validator was used to validate the CSS code.
+[W3C CSS Validator](https://jigsaw.w3.org/css-validator/)